Ryan Strome Game Preview: Ducks vs. Bruins

 Strome Stats vs. the Bruins

-- The Bruins have allowed six goals in total (just 1.5 per game), the least in the NHL.
+- The Bruins have conceded seven goals in total (just 1.2 per game), which ranks first in the NHL for the fewest goals allowed.

 |2023-2024 Season